Medical Laboratory Technician

 - Any misdemeanor will be evaluated based on the nature of the offense, length of time since the offense, and explanatory letter/materials submitted by the applicant or students.
 (Any punishment over one year indicates a felony according to federal sentencing guidelines.)

 An applicant who believes that an error of fact has been made in terms of the information provided to the decision making committee can request reconsideration by the committee.
 This request must be made in writing within ten days from the date of the letter notifying the applicant of the decision.
 The reconsideration should address what the applicant considers to be errors of fact.

-The CLT program requires participation in clinical education.
-Some clinical affiliates of the CLT program require evidence of a negative drug screening test in order for a student to participate in the clinical part of the clinical laboratory program at their facility.
-Therefore, any student with a positive drug screening test cannot be admitted into the CLT program.
+The MLT program requires participation in clinical education.
+Some clinical affiliates of the MLT program require evidence of a negative drug screening test in order for a student to participate in the clinical part of the clinical laboratory program at their facility.
+Therefore, any student with a positive drug screening test cannot be admitted into the MLT program.